Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 Fault is about both what happened and who can prove what happened.
 For example, was the other driver distracted and on their cell phone?
 If so, can you prove it?
 Fault and proof of fault are two different things.

-A Rear End Accident is Different then an Intersection Collision
+A Rear End Accident is Different than an Intersection Collision

-Fault/negligence is sometimes easy to prove such as in a typical rear end collision.
+Fault/negligence is sometimes easy to prove, such as in a typical rear-end collision.
 Intersection collisions, red light running, and other situations raise interesting questions.
 Who did what?
 Who said what?
 What will responsible drivers admit to?
-Are there witness or police reports?
+Are there witnesses or police reports?
 Fault questions need answers.

 What if I Get a Ticket?